 Ann has been recognized as ''Lawyer of the Year'' in Aboriginal Law for 2012 and as ''Lawyer of the Year'' in Energy Regulatory Law for 2013.
 She is listed as a leading lawyer in the areas of Aboriginal Law, Energy Regulatory Law, Natural Resources Law and Mining Law in the Best Lawyers in Canada 2013 and 2014 directory as well as in The Canadian Legal Lexpert Directory in Aboriginal Law, Energy (Electricity) and Mining.
 She is also listed in the latest editions of the Women in the Lead Canadian directory.
 She was awarded the ''Advocatus Emeritus'' distinction by the Québec Bar in 2009.

-- Repeatedly recommended by The Canadian Legal Lexpert Directory 2013 as one of Canada's leading lawyers in the area of Mining
+- Repeatedly recommended by The Canadian Legal Lexpert Directory 2013 and 2014 as one of Canada's leading lawyers in the area of Mining Law

 - Recognized in Best Lawyers in Canada 2013 as "Lawyer of the Year" in Energy Regulatory Law